Lornavav/to-do-list/README.md

  * As a user I want to see the current date displayed when i visit the to do application.
  * As a user I want to be able to input a to do item into the input field and click on the add button.
  * As a user after I have input a to do item and clicked 'add' I want to see my to do item populate in a list below the input field.
+ * As a user I want to be able to press the 'Enter' key on keyboard to add my to do item to the list.
- * As a user if i click 'add' without entering a to iteminto the input field I want to see an alert message.
+ * As a user if i click 'add' without entering a to item into the input field I want to see an alert message.
  * As a user when I have completed a to do item I want to click it and see a line through it.
  * As a user when I click the 'x' on a to item I want the item to be removed from the screen.